XtraKrispi/the-power-of-purity/slides.md

 * Abstracting types reduces what a function can do <!-- .element: class="fragment fade-in" -->
 * This makes it easier to reason about functions <!-- .element: class="fragment fade-in" -->
-* Sometimes only looking at a function signature is enough to understand basically what's happening <!-- .element: class="fragment fade-in" -->
+* Sometimes only looking at a function signature is enough to understand what's happening <!-- .element: class="fragment fade-in" -->

 ---